FallingMountain/large-number-generator/README.md

 # large-number-generator
-A generator for large numbers.
+A generator for large numbers, in a random notation.
 Uses Break_Eternity.js.